Abu-Sid/all-star-league/README.md

-# react-router-Abu-Sid

-## React Router Assignment

-In this project i have deployed a react router based USA All Star Sports League site where user can select specific league for details.
-For make sit responsive had used css grid, flex, react-bootstrap, and material-UI.
-I have deployed this project via netlify website.
+## All Start League

 ### Live Site

 [https://romantic-franklin-ed40a7.netlify.app/](https://romantic-franklin-ed40a7.netlify.app/)

+Get all information about your favorite team in USA All Start League.
+An user can check the details about their favorite team along with the team social platform link to follow.

+This is a fully responsive web application build with react and react router.
+In this project i have used css flexbox , grid and bootstrap for responsiveness and hoist it in netlify.